Artists: Put On Your Own Oxygen Mask First

 But here’s the thing.
 It didn’t have to happen like this.

 I thought I had to trade my health for my art.
 I thought that’s just how it was: You drive yourself into the ground for the work you love, the people you care about.
 You grit your teeth through uncertainties and difficulties; others have done it and you will, too.
-You add one heavy story after another into the bag on your back, and you’re honored to do it; you don’t complain.
-That’s the job.
-Or so I thought.
+You add one heavy story after another into the bag on your back, and you’re honored to carry them; you don’t complain.

 I’m really glad to say I was wrong.
 I only wish I’d known it sooner.